pumpkinslayer12/Urban-Farming/Guides/School-Urban-Farming-Framework.md

 | Planting                       | Plant seeds or seedlings in the hydroponic system, adhering to crop-specific instructions.                                                                   |
 | Monitoring                     | Regularly check that the water level, temperature, and nutrient levels are within the proper range.
 Make necessary adjustments for optimal plant growth.     |
 | Irrigation Testing             | Confirm the irrigation system functions properly and provides adequate water and nutrient coverage.                                                          |

-# Blueprint for Urban Farming Success
+# Sustainable Practices for Success

 In orchestrating a thriving urban farm program, meticulous planning and execution are imperative.
 This stage embodies your plans, laying a robust foundation for perpetual growth and prosperity.
 This involves practicing sustainable cultivation methods, initializing training for involved parties, and guaranteeing clean and adequate water supplies.
 Let's delve deeper into these areas.